Neural Implicit Manifold Learning for Topology-Aware Density Estimation

 \paragraph{Geospatial data}

-Following \citet{mathieu2020riemannian}, we model a dataset of global flood events from the Dartmouth Flood Observatory\footnote{The Dartmouth Flood Observatory's global active archive is available without charge for research and education purposes.} \cite{brakenridge2010global}, embedded on a sphere representing the Earth.
-Despite the relative sparsity of floods compared to previous datasets (they do not occur on water), the constrained EBM still perfectly learns the spherical shape of the Earth.
-The pushforward EBM, while representing the densities fairly well, struggles to learn the sphere, and places some density off of the true manifold.
-Note that the constrained and pushforward EBMs are plotted using a triangular mesh and mesh grid, respectively, due to the difference in how they are defined.
+Following \citet{mathieu2020riemannian}, we model a dataset of global flood events from the Dartmouth Flood Observatory \citep{brakenridge2010global}, embedded on a sphere representing the Earth.
+Despite the relative sparsity of floods compared to previous datasets (they only occur on land), the EBIM still perfectly learns the spherical shape of the Earth (Figure \ref{fig:geospatial_results}).
+The pushforward EBM represents the densities fairly well, but struggles to learn the sphere and places some density off of the true manifold.
+Note that the EBIMs and pushforward EBMs are plotted using a triangular mesh and mesh grid, respectively, due to the difference in how they are defined.